Danny-MCD/web_services_project/README.md

 ## **References**
-All python, HTML, CSS and JavaScript code has been referenced extensivly from Andrew Beatty's lectures in the module **Web Services and Applications**.
+All python, HTML, CSS and JavaScript code has been referenced extensivly from Andrew Beatty's lectures in the module **Web Services and Applications** as part of the Higher Diploma in Data Analytics given online by Atlantic Technological University in the year 2024.